djity/fact-client-angular/README.md

 Demos should be created next to 'demos/basic' and use this first demo as a seed.
 When doing some improvements this demo should be maintained to be the best for bootstrapping others.

-To the deploy demos simply include '[deploy-demos]' in a commit message.
+To the deploy demos simply include '[deploy-demos]' or '[deploy demos]' in a commit message.
 Do not try to commit manually to the gh-pages branch:

     git commit -m '[deploy-demos] my commit message' git push